 Ms Allen is also Director of ASX Limited (since 2015), a Director of the ASX Clearing and Settlement boards and a member of its Audit Committee.

 Ms Allen is also a Director of the National Portrait Gallery and is a member of the George Institute for Global Health Board.
 She is Chair of Advance, Chair of the Digital Technology Skills Organisation Pilot, was appointed a member of the Australian Government Takeovers Panel in March 2017 and is a member (and former Council member) of Chief Executive Women.

 Ms Allen is a former non-executive Director of Insurance Australia Group Limited (2004 to 2015) and a former national Director (2010 to 2016), and acting Chair (2015 to 2016), of the Australian Institute of Company Directors.

 Mr Cowan is an independent non-executive Director.
 He joined the Board on 10 May 2016 and is the Chair of the Audit and Risk Committee and a Director of Santos Finance Limited.

-Mr Cowan is currently Chairman of Queensland Sugar Limited (since 2015) and a past Director of UGL Limited (2008 to 2017) where he chaired the Health and Safety Committee.
+Mr Cowan is currently Chairman of Queensland Sugar Limited (since 2015) and Buderim Ginger Ltd (since 2018), and sits on the Board of Winson Group Pty Ltd and Ability First Australia.
+He is a past Director of UGL Limited (2008 to 2017) where he chaired the Health and Safety Committee.
 Mr Cowan is also a former Director of Coffey International (2012 to 2016) and Ludowici Limited (2009 to 2012) where he chaired the Audit and Risk Committees for both companies.
 Mr Cowan was also a Shell-appointed alternative director of Woodside between 1992 and 1995.